riscv-boom/riscv-boom/docs/sections/Parameters/parameterization.rst

 Other Parameters
 ------------------------

-You can also manipulate other parameters such as Rocket Chip parameters, Uncore, BTB, BIM, BPU, and more!
+You can also manipulate other parameters such as Rocket-Chip parameters, Uncore, BTB, BIM, BPU, and more!
 To start exploring look at the default configs given in :code:`src/main/scala/common/configs.scala` and :code:`src/main/scala/common/Configs.scala` to get a sample of BOOM configurations.